Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

   * *Item*, the type of element in the sequence,
   * *Seq*, the actual type of sequence handled by *HSequence*.
 This is an instantiation with *Item* of the *TCollection_Sequence* generic  class.

-#### TCollection_HSet

-This is a collection of non-ordered items without any duplicates.
-At  each transaction, the system checks if  there are no duplicates.
-*HSet* objects are *handles* to sets.
-*HSet* is a generic class which depends on two  parameters:
-  * *Item*, the type of element in the set,
-  * *Set*, the actual type of set handled by *HSet*.
-This  is an instantiation with *TCollection_Set* generic class.

 #### TCollection_List

 These are ordered lists of non-unique objects which can be accessed  sequentially using an iterator.